Aphrodisia: Aphrodite Pandemos

 In the 4th century, Attic philosophers drew a distinction between Aphrodite Urania, a celestial Aphrodite who represented higher, or transcendent spiritual love, and Aphrodite Pandemos, a goddess representing earthly, non-spiritual love.
 Aphrodite Pandemos translates to "common to all the people," and her realm of influence extends beyond sensual pleasures to civic and interpersonal harmony.
 She also implicitly unites the population into a singular social or political body with the notion of commonality amongst all people.
 Her worship in Athens in is attributed to Theseus, who was considered the founder of a shrine to Aphrodite and Peitho in Agora, which he established to thank the goddesses for their assistance with uniting the scattered tribes of Attica into one political and social body of Athenians in what was known as the synoikismos ("dwelling together").
 Peitho, the goddess of persuasion, was also worshipped during the Attic Aphrodisia.
-Preparations for the festival may have included the sacrifice of doves to purify the temple and alter, washing the statues, coating the temple roof in pitch, and the acquiring purple cloth.
+Preparations for the festival may have included the sacrifice of doves to purify the temple and altar, washing the statues, coating the temple roof in pitch, and the acquiring purple cloth.
 Some scholars speculate that the festival took place on the fourth day of Hekatombaion (mid July-mid August), near the beginning of the Attic new year.